idsc-frazzoli/tensor/README.md

     294300[cm*g*s^-2]
     2943/1000[N]

-The arithmetic for the scalar type `Quantity` was developed in collaboration with the project `Swisstrolley+`.
+The arithmetic for the scalar type `Quantity` was developed in collaboration with the project `SwissTrolley+`.

 ### Miscellaneous